-|Conservation Connect is a new web-based video series produced by the U.S. Fish and Wildlife Service National Conservation Training Center (NCTC), which aims to connect youth, ages 9-13 (although any age is encouraged to enjoy!), with the great outdoors, wildlife species, and conservation careers.
-Conservation Connect is available to youth groups, schools, homeschoolers, nature centers, and other educational based programs throughout the country.
+|Conservation Connect is a web-based video series produced by the U.S. Fish and Wildlife Service, National Conservation Training Center (NCTC).
+Our goal is to connect a new generation of conservationists, ages 8-16, with the great outdoors, wildlife species, and conservation careers.
+Conservation Connect is available to youth groups, schools, home-schoolers, nature centers, and other educational programs throughout the country, free of charge.

 Formal and non-formal educators are encouraged to watch the introductory overview of Conservation Connect, which will demonstrate how this video series can supplement the use of existing environmental education curriculum, citizen science projects, and STEM content (science, technology, engineering, and math).
 The overview will highlight a segment featuring the American Bald Eagle, one of conservation’s biggest success stories.